Luxury Hotels in Marbella: Golden Mile Resorts and Old Town Stays

 Practical tips for booking

 Marbella is extremely seasonal.
-A room that costs 300 Euros in November can easily exceed 1,000 Euros in July or August.
+A room that typically costs 300 Euros in November can easily exceed 1,000 Euros in July or August (check current rates directly before travelling).
 If you are travelling during the peak summer months, specifically during the Starlite festival in July and August, you should book at least six months in advance.
+You can consult the official Marbella tourism board for the exact dates of major summer events.
 This is also the period when the city is most crowded, so if you require specific services like a babysitter or a private driver, these should be organised at the time of booking.

 Check the fine print regarding beach club access.
 Many of the most famous beach clubs are managed independently even if they are located on the hotel's property.
 Confirm in writing whether your room rate includes a guaranteed bed at the beach and if there is a minimum spend requirement.
 This can add hundreds of Euros to your daily expenses if not accounted for.